simonspa/peary/doc/usermanual/devices.md

-# Currently Supported Devices
+# Devices

-This section provides a brief overview of currently supported Caribou devices.
+This section provides a brief overview of currently supported Caribou devices and describes the steps necessary to implement new devices.